-This all started when I was at a meal and fiddling with a muselet from a champagne bottle (the wire which holds the cap on).
+How did it come about?This all started when I was at a meal and fiddling with a muselet from a bottle (the wire which holds the cork on).
 Without thinking I began to bend the wire and tried to make a tree out of it.
 Having been interested in bonsai I took the cap and used it as a pot for the tree.
 At the time little did I know it would lead to the creation of metal bonsai trees you see here on this website.
 I wish I had kept it also to compare.

-All the trees regardless of metal type are made from lengths of strands of wire, sometimes over 150 meters is used on a single tree.
-I twiste and bend these strands into the shape of the tree, create the foliage if desired and then put it in a pot.
-I use mame bonsai pots for the trees and they are fixed in and soil and moss effects added.
-If you click the infographic to the right it shows you step by step how we make our trees.
+How do you actually make the trees?All the trees regardless of metal type are made from lengths of strands of wire, sometimes over 150 meters is used on a single tree.
+I twist and bend these strands into the shape of the tree, create the foliage if desired and then put it in a pot or on a decorative base or plinth.
+I use mame bonsai pots for the bonsai trees and they are fixed in and soil and moss effects added.
+On my blog I have

-Although I have spent over 30 years on this earth it has only come to my attention the beauty and strength of trees.
-Once awakened to such a thing you realise they are everywhere, gentle giants which we share the planet with.
+Why Trees?Although I have spent over 30 years on this earth it has only come to my attention the beauty and strength of trees.
+Once awakened to such a thing you realize they are everywhere, gentle giants which we share the planet with.
 I have always been interested in bonsai but have never been very good at keeping them alive, although I am making more of an effort now in this area.

 ProgressionMy first tree was, whats the kind way to say it, original?!
 Without even considering the biology of trees I first has to figure out how to bend wire.
 Now that may sound simple until you try it!
 Below is my very first tree, it took around 4 hours to make and sat in a soy sauce dish.
 The tree next to it is made of copper and took over 20 hours to make and is a beautiful green mame bonsai pot.
 Needless to say there was a vast improvement!

-The FutureI aspire to create such art such as Clive Maddison and Ken To, so I will keep creating trees in my unique style.
+The FutureI aspire to create such art to a level of Clive Maddison, Alrik Greenland and Ken To, so I will keep creating trees and developing my own personal style and expression.

-Oh I forgot to introduce myself, my name is Matthew Gollop, I am 32 at the time of writing this, I am married to my soul mate Amee and we have a french bulldog called Chester.
+And Your Name?Oh I forgot to introduce myself, my name is Matthew Gollop, I am 32 at the time of writing this, I am married to my soul mate Amee and we have a french bulldog called Chester.
 I reside in Norfolk, England which is a beautiful tree filled landscape.